-With legalization looming and the ACMPR allowing 4 cannabis plants/household, more and more people looking to grow their own medicine.
+With legalization allowing 4 cannabis plants/household, more and more people looking to grow their own medicine.
 It used to be said that cannabis was a gateway drug, I personally like to look at it as the gateway to an environmentally friendly lifestyle.
 If you are not a natural green thumb, here are a couple of tips to get your therapy and indoor “medicine” garden up and running.

 Seed selection is a critical part of the growing process and will influence the outcome of your finished product.
 Having access to multiple strains will allow growers to customize their garden.
 Choosing between indica or a sativa, a low THC or a high CBD strain will depend on the growers preferred preference.

 The environment that the garden will be located should come into consideration when choosing genetics.
 For example, in a large outdoor space, one should look into a fast flowering strain that lasts up to 7 – 8 weeks.
 Fast Flowering strains such as honey cream or critical kush will have the ability to finish by September or before the end of the growing season.